arhankundu99/System-Design/Networking/Networking Fundamentals/Section 3_ Internet Protocol (IP)/README.md

 1. Device gets connected to wifi network (Using wifi protocols).
 2. Device does not have IP Address allocated, nor does it know the IP address of DHCP server (Dynamic host configuration protocol) which assigns an IP address.
 3. Device `broadcasts` a `DHCP discovery message` which goes through the switch using broadcast mac address `ff:ff:ff:ff:ff:ff`.
-4. The DHCP server gets the broadcast message, and sends a `DHCP offer message` which contains the IP address and other network parameters to the mac address of the device.
+4. The DHCP server gets the broadcast message, and sends a `DHCP offer message` which contains the IP address and other network parameters like `DNS IP` (Read about this in Section 6) to the mac address of the device.

 ## STATIC IP ADDRESSES